 More on my work on education issues:

-There are approximately 49,000 students attending charter, parochial and private schools in the state of Colorado.
+There are over 96,000 students attending charter schools in the state of Colorado.
 While my two daughters both attended public schools and received a great education, I am a strong supporter of school choice and believe that parents should have options when it comes to the education and development of their kids.

 Much of the Western United States is comprised of large expanses of tax exempt public lands.
 Because education dollars mostly come from revenues generated through property tax many rural schools in these regions are oftentimes underfunded.

 I support programs like Secure Rural Schools and PILT that ensure rural areas get their fair share of education resources.
 I have fought to extend both of these programs in the past and will continue to work with my Western colleagues to ensure that commitments made to rural communities are honored, and that our counties have the certainty needed to plan their budgets and serve their communities.